 Static electric spark jumps from finger to doorknob

-Such sparks really don't cause an electric shock, such as from AC or CD electricity.
+Such sparks really don't cause an electric shock, such as from AC or DC electricity.
 Instead, they simply shock or startle you.
 The pain felt is from the heat caused by the electrons jumping the air gap.

 The noise made from such a spark is a snapping sound, cause by the rapid heating of the air.